Team-Isaac-Polito/reseq_ros2/reseq_gazebo/README.md

 - a final ctr-s wil save your configuration for next time you will use Rviz2

 To terminate the process type ctrl-c (there are many running services, not only Gazebo client).

+---

+## Known issues

+- At this stage the robot trajectory is controlled in open-loop.
+The yaw angle from `/joint_states` (joint_b_1_joint,joint_b_2_joint,joint_b_3_joint) should be feed back in AGEVAR controller to close the loop.
+- Another problem is probably related to friction, tests still need to be done to determinate best settings for the urdf of the robot.